 Exclusive: Tesla's battery maker suspends cobalt supplier amid sanctions concern

-The Japanese electronics giant, the exclusive supplier of batteries to Tesla , made the comments following questions from Reuters about whether the batteries contained Cuban cobalt.
+The Japanese electronics maker, the exclusive supplier of batteries to Tesla Inc , made the comments following questions from Reuters about whether the batteries contained Cuban cobalt.

 Panasonic said it was unable to tell how much cobalt sourced from Cuba via its Canadian supplier ended up in the batteries it provided to the U.S. market "due to co-mingling of sources by its suppliers in several phases of manufacturing processes".